XYFC128/IPMES_PLUS/data/README.md

 ## Directory Structure

 - `darpa_pattern`: Patterns for the DARPA dataset.
-- `pattern`: Patterns for the SPADE dataset
+- `patterns`: Patterns for the SPADE dataset.
 - `universal_patterns`: Patterns for both the DARPA dataset and the SPADE dataset, which are pre-processed into an uniform format.
+- `flow_patterns`: Patterns that support flow semantic.
+- `freq_patterns`: Patterns that support frequency semantic.
+- `paper`: The example data graph and the behavioral pattern shown in the published paper.